|

 When defining an ENUM, use meaningful and consistent names for your values to make the code more readable.
 Avoid long names that could clutter the code, and try to keep the ENUMs simple and focused on one concept (e.g., states, categories, etc.).

-To iterate over ENUM values, you can use a loop combined with the size(enum_name, 2) function, which returns the number of fields in the ENUM.
+To iterate over ENUM values, you can use a loop combined with the size(enum_name, 2) function, which returns the number of names in the ENUM.
 This can be useful for validating input or applying logic across all possible states.

 Hide Description